rstacruz/srs/README.md

 #### Is this actually valid Ruby?

 **Yes, 100%.** There is a growing movement to enforce a semicolon-less style in languages like Ruby and Python.
 Don't believe the hype!
 Semicolons have existed [since 1494](https://en.wikipedia.org/wiki/Semicolon), and there's a good reason why Ruby's syntax allows semicolons.
 If it weren't necessary, then the language wouldn't have it, eh?

+#### Isn't it just easier to not put semicolons?

+Yes.
+Actually it is.

 #### This is terrible advice.